yiibu/web-monetization/readme.md

 `mkdocs gh-deploy --force`

-Note: a Github workflow exists to automatically deploy the static site to Github pages upon recieving an update to the 'main' branch, so you should never have to run 'mkdocs gh-deploy --force', just check in your changes to the main branch.
+Note: a Github workflow exists to automatically deploy the static site to Github pages upon recieving an update to the 'main' branch, so you should never have to run 'mkdocs gh-deploy --force', just check in your changes to the main branch and wait a couple of minutes for the action to complete.

 To deactivate the virtual environment: